micro-ROS/micro_ros_setup/micro_ros_setup/README.md

 # Building micro-ROS-Agent

-Using this package is possible to install a ready to use **micro-ROS-Agent**:
+By using this package, it is possible to install a ready to use **micro-ROS-Agent**:

 ```
 ros2 run micro_ros_setup create_agent_ws.sh